Learning becomes real through doing, speaking, building, trying, repairing, and returning.

 Guide the return

-When a moment breaks down, the goal is not public compliance.
-The goal is a humane path back to participation.
+When a moment breaks down, the goal is not a public win-or-lose contest.
+The goal is a respectful path back to participation.

 Study the pattern